Sep 27, 2024

 meant a slow death for the trees.

-the trees closest to my cabin.
+the trees closest to her cabin.

-I had them removed.
+She had them removed.

 cedar